Impact of natural resource extraction on Native American land

 AML reclamation work has been conducted with 14 additional tribes that do not regulate their own AML programs.
 These tribes, and states like them, are called non-primacy tribes.
 The majority of identified reclamation has occurred; only five tribes (plus the Navajo Nation) have unfunded reclamation needs.

 OSMRE’s annual evaluation reports on Native American AML programs provide more information on the state and history of each AML program, including its status, unfunded costs, and completed costs.
-The OSMRE FY2017 Grant Distribution Report (PDF) provides data about 2017 grants.
+The OSMRE Grant Resources page provides annual grant reports.